MalliVelazquez/School_District_Analysis./README.md

 ## How does replacing the ninth-grade scores affect the following:

 ### Math and reading scores by grade
-- Since we delet 9th grade it simply show: NaN
+- Since we delete 9th grade it simply show: NaN